 Color changes as fruit matures and ripens, and judging the ripeness of fruit by the external color is one of the oldest methods in the book.
 Different crops have different ripening processes, and the external color of the fruit isn’t always the most important metric.
 Internal color assessment can be used to track maturity and ripeness in types of fresh produce that don’t change color externally.

-A citrus fruit ripens and acquires that signature lemon yellow, this is the process known as “degreening”, where lemons lose their green chlorophyll during the cold nights.
-In some climates, the degreening process may not start until well after the fruit is already mature, and needs to be induced through post-harvest treatments.
+When a lemon ripens and acquires that signature lemon yellow color, this is the process known as "degreening".
+The lemons lose their green chlorophyll during the cold nights on a tree as it ripens.
+However, in some climates, the degreening process may not be fast enough to color up the fruit before it ready to be harvested.
+When this happens degreening needs to be induced through post-harvest treatments.

 Growing defects occur as a result of environmental factors that affect the shape, size, appearance, or texture of the fruit.
 Some of the most common growth defects are: